opensovereigncloud/ironcore-in-a-box/README.md

 1. Create a local kind cluster (if it doesn't exist).
 2. Deploy the IronCore stack components into the cluster.

+## Examples

+You can find examples of how to use the IronCore API in the [Examples](examples/) directory.
+You can spin up a VM in a [VPC / Overlay Network](https://en.wikipedia.org/wiki/Virtual_private_cloud) with a virtual IP and using ignition and that virtual ip, you can log into it.

+Your local "datacenter" is at your fingertips to test.
+Ironcore API documentation can be found [here](https://ironcore-dev.github.io/ironcore/api-reference/overview/) which shows the whole capabilities of IronCore.

 ## Cleanup

 To remove the kind cluster and all deployed resources, run: